 Fixed or rigid coupling: This type of coupling is used when you have a perfectly aligned driver and pump.
 It is not suitable for most pumps used in process plants.
 If there is misalignment, it will create high stress in the shaft.

 Flexible coupling: This type is regularly used in a pump as this can compensate for some amount of both radial and axial misalignment.

 In the image here, you can see both types of pump coupling.

 Bearing and Bearing housing

 Bearing housing is the place where bearings are installed.
-Lubricant is filled in this hosing to keep bearing cool and well lubricated to achieve the best performance.
+Lubricant is filled in this hosing to keep the bearing cool and well lubricated to achieve the best performance.

 The function of the sealing system is to prevent the leaking of the liquid from the pump.
-Depending on the properties of the liquid being handle, complexity is involved.
+Depending on the properties of the liquid being handled, complexity is involved.
 The pump sealing system can be as simple and complex at the same time.

 A simple gland packing is enough for a water pump.
 Whereas for toxic or flammable liquid, a separate sealing system is required.
 Different types of mechanical seals are available to meet these requirements.